 How can Canadian small businesses adapt to tariffs?

-Regardless of the outcome of the 30-day postponement, experts see this as an opportunity to reassess your business’s marketing and operations.
+The evolving tariff landscape marks a significant shift in North American trade relations, with potential consequences including job losses, rising inflation, and economic instability.
+As Canadian businesses await further developments, staying informed and adaptable is key.
+Experts see this as an opportunity to reassess your business’s marketing and operations.
 By focusing on the fundamentals, you can make strategic adjustments to minimize the impact of economic instability and strengthen long-term resilience.

 Digital marketing best practices